cs3110/textbook/_sources/chapters/modules/modules.md

 the same underlying intuition about the Liskov Substitution Principle.
 But OCaml uses a different flavor called *structural subtyping*.
 That is, it is based on the structure of modules rather than their names.
 "Structure" here simply means the definitions contained in the module.
-That structure is &mdash;i.e., those definitions are&mdash;what is used to determine whether `(M : T)` is acceptable as a type annotation, where `M` is a module and `T` is a module type.
+Those definitions are used to determine whether `(M : T)` is acceptable as a type annotation, where `M` is a module and `T` is a module type.

 Let's play with this idea of structure through several examples, starting with this module: